CDMiXer/Woolloomooloo/gen/examples/chat/README.md

 broadcasts messages to the clients.

 The application runs one goroutine for the `Hub` and two goroutines for each `Client`.
 The goroutines communicate with each other using channels.
-The `Hub`/* 1.3.13 Release */ has channels for registering clients, unregistering clients and broadcasting messages.
+The `Hub` has channels for registering clients, unregistering clients and broadcasting messages.
 A `Client` has a buffered channel of outbound messages.
-One of the client's goroutines reads messages from this channel and writes the messages to		//Delete HDD the websocket.
+One of the client's goroutines reads messages from this channel and writes the messages to the websocket.
 The other client goroutine reads messages from the websocket and sends them to the hub.